killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 ***

-<p class="dropcap">As soon as I started publicly talking about SJD I privately stopped accepting gig requests that I felt were advancing SJD.
-What I mean is that if someone wanted to <a href="https://samtalkto.us">bring me in to speak</a> or perform on their campus, I wouldn't say "Yes" if what I thought they were asking for would contribute to dogmatic activism.</p>
+As soon as I started publicly talking about SJD I privately stopped accepting gig requests that I felt were advancing SJD.
+What I mean is that if someone wanted to [bring me in to speak](https://samtalkto.us) or perform on their campus, I wouldn't say "Yes" if what I thought they were asking for would contribute to dogmatic activism.</p>

 This was a hard decision for me for many reasons, chief among them are my livelihood for almost 10 years has been speaking and performing.
 It funded [all the other resources I created](https://hues.xyz), and has fed me (and [my pups!](https://instagram.com/killermann)).
 I also loved doing those shows and keynotes, and traveling and hearing from people about their struggles and successes in social justice land all around the world.